San Onofre Nuclear Generating Station: Anti-nuclear protests, 1977– present

 On March 11, 2012, more than 200 activists protested at the San Onofre Nuclear Generating Station to mark the one-year anniversary of the Fukushima Daiichi nuclear disaster.
-Two Japanese residents who lived through the Fukushima meltdowns and congressman Raymond Lutz, spoke.
-They said the generators which had been offline since January 2012, should remain off.
+Two Japanese residents who lived through the Fukushima meltdowns and one-time congressional candidate Raymond Lutz spoke, saying the generators, which had been offline since January 2012, should remain off.

 In May 2012, environmental and anti-nuclear activists gathered at Southern California Edison's Irvine headquarters calling for the San Onofre plant to be decommissioned.